Overview of Data Integration

 When you access Data Integration in the Console and click Overview, you are presented with the Data Integration Overview page.

-The overview page provides you information about the capabilities in Data Integration.
-There are links to help you get started with the service, and also access available resources for using Data Integration efficiently.
+The Overview page provides information about features, links to help you get started with the service, and resources for using Data Integration efficiently.